Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 ### Features
 #### New Handover to Agent Node
-The new “Handover to Agent” Node allows users to configure different virtual agent behaviors depending on whether a Handover has been finished, a Handover has been canceled, or an error has occurred.
+The new “Handover to Agent” Node allows users to configure different AI Agent behaviors depending on whether a Handover has been finished, a Handover has been canceled, or an error has occurred.
 The new Node replaces the existing "Handover" node, although the latter will continue to work.

 #### Intent handling in Lookup Nodes
 This release allows users to set the Intent hierarchy level in Lookup Nodes of type Intent.
 Only Intents of the selected hierarchy level are looked up.
 The current behavior that Intents are matched on the most detailed level remains the default behavior.